Lindsey Weaver-Wright: Professional career

 Weaver turned professional after her graduation in May 2016.
 She quickly entered a Cactus Tour event at Mission Hills Country Club in Rancho Mirage, California, which she won.
 She went through LPGA Qualifying Tournament and joined the Symetra Tour in 2017, where she finished 4th at her first event, the Florida's Natural Charity Classic.
 In her rookie season, she recorded 11 top-10 finishes, including a victory at the Guardian Championship.
 She finished seventh on the Symetra Tour official money list to earn membership for the 2018 LPGA Tour.

 She made five cuts in eight starts during a 2018 rookie season cut short by injury.
 She kept her LPGA Tour status for 2020 by finishing fifth in the 2019 LPGA Final Qualifying Tournament.

 After two rounds at the 2020 Women's British Open at Royal Troon, Weaver was in a tie for fourth place, only two strokes behind leader Daniela Holmqvist.
 She finished tied for 19th after a final round of 75.
 In 2020, she finished 49th on the money list and in 2021 in 75th place.

 Personal life

 She competed as Lindsey Weaver until November 2021 when she married Zach Wright, a professional golfer who has played on the Korn Ferry Tour.
 The two met when they were 12 and dated for a couple of years in high school, before reconnecting in December 2017.
 They live in Dallas, Texas and practice together at the Old American Golf Club.
+She announced her first pregnancy, age 29, due in December 2023, after the conclusion of the Meijer LPGA Classic on June 18, 2023.
+At the tournament, she finished T-20th (277, −11) earning $25,108.